Chocolate lovers are only just finding out the backstory behind Snickers' unusual name.

 Somebody else commented: “I was today years old when I found out the meaning behind the Snickers candy bar name.”

-During the Super Bowl, an advert starring The Golden Girls actress Betty White aired with the slogan: “You’re not you when you’re hungry.”
+During the Super Bowl, an advert starring The Golden Girls actress Betty White aired with the memorable slogan: “You’re not you when you’re hungry.”